Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Abstract

 \section{Abstract}

-This paper deals with shape irregularity issues in discrete topology optimization algorithms whereby the design is created using the automated distribution of material in the design region.
+This paper addresses shape irregularity issues in discrete topology optimization algorithms where the design is created through the automated distribution of material within the design region.
 Graph theory is employed to derive appropriate regularity measures for any discrete optimization algorithm.
-Shape regularity is quantified by scalar figures ready to evaluate design choices in the form of Pareto-frontiers.
-Developed metrics deal with information concerning material usage, problematic distribution, and features that complicate manufacturing.
-The theory is verified by several examples demonstrating the treatment of isolated islands of materials, point connections between material segments, or homogeneity.
+Shape regularity is quantified by a set of scalar parameters ready to evaluate design choices in the form of Pareto-frontiers.
+Developed parameters address information regarding material usage, problematic distribution, and features that complicate manufacturing.
+The theory is verified by several examples demonstrating the treatment of isolated islands of materials, point connections between material segments, or material homogeneity.